 Money-saving expert has a great budget template as an option to consider, or you could build your own with excel.

 In general, spending fits into one or two overall categories.
 Essential, i.e. without this, you would struggle to survive/maintain your lifestyle.
-If you did not pay them at all, something would go wrong fairly quickly.
+If you did not pay them immediately, something would go wrong quickly.

 |Housing||Mortgage payments, rent, taxes|

 |Insurance / health||Health/life insurance/income protection|

 |Saving and investing||Cash, stocks and shares.
 ISA and Pensions|